nhsconnect/FHIR-NRLS-API/pages/development/general_api_guidance/jwt_guidance.md

 ### Unattended Access

-Where pointers or retrieval is being performed without a user being present, the following claim requirements must be met:
+Where an interaction is performed without a user being present, the following claim requirements must be met:

 | claim | Requirement |
 | --- | --- |